We welcome as members individuals and organisations who care for Hammersmith

 In the ‘dog days of summer’, our chairman took a look through his inheritance of exhibition materials and development proposals, and wondered just how much development proposals improve during second and possibly later iterations after being rejected or otherwise failing at the first hurdle.

-If you have an article you would like to be considered, please send it to .
+If you have an article you would like to be considered, please contact .

 Articles are unedited personal viewpoints, and may not always represent the views of the Society